matthew-f-bell/homebrew-character-builder/README.md

 - Allow users to upload their own photos
 - Limits Spells to Classes so characters can't use all spells only ones for their selected classes
 - Limit number of classes to characters to 2 classes
+- Add a Feats and Race Model as a many to many
+- Restrict Feats to different Races